zunman/100_days_of_ML_code/README.md

 ## Day 19 (Aug 12, 2018)

 I started working on a project to figure out whether America's got Talent winner can be predicted from social media posts.
 What factors (number of posts, number of users engaged, positive tweets/users counts etc.) correlate with predicting the winner.
 I will continue working on this as the live show start.

+## Day 20

+"Chapter 6 - dissecting model visuals" gave a walkthrough of several graphs discussing in detail the elements of these graphs that makess them a good plot.